 So, if you want to make money from your blog, you will need to set up a self-hosted blog on a platform that allows you to own your site and content, and gives you the flexibility to fully customize your blog.

-Here are the 7 steps to starting a beauty blog that earns you money:
+Here are the 7 steps to start a mom blog that earns you money:

 Step #1 – Choose a good hosting company

 The most popular website platform is WordPress.org.
 It allows you to own your site and make design changes, and it’s customizable.
-It’s also what I used for my first successful blog and for this blog, Natural Face Therapy.
+It’s also what I used for my first successful blog and for this blog.

 While WordPress.org is free, you will still need to find a server host for your files (using a hosting provider like SiteGround or Bluehost).
 These options do cost, but if you want to run ads on your site, you have to set up your website the right way.